apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 :cdnId:                    The integral, unique identifier of the CDN to which the Delivery Service belongs
 :cdnName:                  Name of the CDN to which the Delivery Service belongs
 :checkPath:                The path portion of the URL to check connections to this Delivery Service's origin server
+:deepCachingType:          A string that describes when "Deep Caching" will be used by this Delivery Service - one of:

+	ALWAYS
+		"Deep Caching" will always be used with this Delivery Service NEVER
+		"Deep Caching" will never be used with this Delivery Service

+	.. versionadded:: 1.3

 :displayName:              The display name of the Delivery Service
 :dnsBypassCname:           Domain name to overflow requests for HTTP Delivery Services - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service\ [4]_
 :dnsBypassIp:              The IPv4 IP to use for bypass on a DNS Delivery Service - bypass starts when the traffic on this Delivery Service exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the Delivery Service\ [4]_